nacular/doodle/docs/pointer.md

 # Pointer Input
 ---------------

-### Pointer handling is very straight forward with Doodle.
+### Pointer handling is very straight forward with Doodle

 The first thing you need to do is include the [`PointerModule`](https://github.com/pusolito/doodle/blob/master/Browser/src/jsMain/kotlin/com/nectar/doodle/application/Modules.kt#L51) when launching your app.